The ABCD rule for spotting a melanoma.

 Suspicious areas should not be shaved off or cauterized (destroyed with a hot instrument, an electrical current, or a caustic substance).

-What affects the chance of recovery from melanoma?
+what affects the chance of recovery?

 Certain factors affect prognosis (chance of recovery) and treatment options.